Breadcrumb

 Why is folic acid important during pregnancy?

 Folic acid helps prevent neural tube defects, such as spina bifida.
 These are major birth defects in which the baby's brain or spine is not fully formed.
-These birth defects usually happen in the first few weeks of pregnancy, before a woman even knows she is pregnant.
+These birth defects usually happen in the first few weeks of pregnancy, before you even know you're pregnant.

-If you are a woman who could get pregnant, experts recommend taking a daily vitamin to make sure you get enough folic acid.
+If you could get pregnant, experts recommend taking a daily vitamin to make sure you get enough folic acid.
 For folic acid to help, you need to take it every day, starting before you become pregnant.
-If you are pregnant and you have not been taking a vitamin containing folic acid, begin taking it right away.
+If you are pregnant and you haven't been taking a vitamin containing folic acid, start taking it right away.

 Related Information